Quantum-Software-Tools/QSPLIT-MLFT/README.md

 # Circuit cutting with maximum likelihood fragment tomography

-This repository contains the codes used for numerical experiments in [this work](https://arxiv.org/abs/2005.12702) on circuit cutting.  *Disclaimer: I (Michael A. Perlin) apologize in advance for my pedestrian presentation of the contents in this repository.
+This repository contains the codes used for numerical experiments in [this work](https://www.nature.com/articles/s41534-021-00390-6) (also on the [arXiv](https://arxiv.org/abs/2005.12702)) on circuit cutting.  *Disclaimer: I (Michael A. Perlin) apologize in advance for my pedestrian presentation of the contents in this repository.
 I am merely a physicist, with little training in "proper" code maintenance and documentation.*

 In a nutshell, circuit cutting is compiler-level quantum computing a technique for reducing the size of quantum circuits and mitigating the buildup of quantum errors.
 The benefits of circuit cutting come at the cost of a classical computing overhead that is exponential in the number of "cuts" that are made to a circuit.
 This technique is therefore best suited for circuits with a "clustered" structure that allows them to be split into sub-circuits using a small number of "cuts".